 The bill also includes provisions for opt-out agreements and cohabitation agreements.
 However, without government support, its success remains uncertain.

-The financial provision for children extends beyond regular child maintenance as regulated by the Child Maintenance Service (CMS).
 Schedule 1 of the Children Act 1989 allows for applications to the Family Court for housing and lump sum orders to benefit the children.

 This provision ensures that the living arrangements and financial needs of the children and the parents they reside with are adequately addressed until they reach adulthood.